zhellsh/perplexer/README.md

 make meta // Inject Metadata
 make plex // Sort mp3s into folder layout Plex can read
 ```
-However, If you happen to have other songs from external media, place them in a folder named ext/ and run make external
+However, If you happen to have other songs from external media, place them in a folder named ext/ and run make external, then continue from make meta above

 # Expected folder layout
 The scripts expect the files to be in this layout: